Light Dark

 }

 Represents a cancelled execution.
-Created by cancel().
+Produced by cancel() and surfaced as a run:cancel event.

 Failure core